localhost

 /id/anything/rest | Not Found |

-Dynamic paths are great to include things like IDs, which then can be used later.
+Dynamic paths are great to include things like IDs that can be used later.

 We refer to the named variable path as path parameter or params for short.